-Your hearing aids are not fully certified to operate in explosive atmospheres that may be found in coal mines or certain chemical factories.
+Your hearing aids are not formally certified to operate in explosive atmospheres such as may be found in coal mines or certain chemical factories.

 Your hearing aids should be stored within the temperature and humidity ranges of -40°C (-40°F) to +60°C (140°F) and 10%-95% rH.